Bayham

 Bayham (2011 Population: 6,989) is a municipality in the southeast corner of Elgin County, Ontario, Canada.
 It is south of the town of Tillsonburg and Oxford County.

 History

 Bayham was named in 1810 for Viscount Bayham Charles Pratt, a friend of land grant recipient Colonel Talbot.
 The township was incorporated on January 1, 1850.
 The villages of Port Burwell and Vienna were incorporated as separate municipalities and separated from the township in 1949 and 1853 respectively.

 In 1998, Bayham was re-amalgamated with Port Burwell and Vienna and Eden to form an expanded Municipality of Bayham.

 Communities

-The municipality comprises the communities of Corinth, Eden, Froggetts Corners, North Hall, Port Burwell, Richmond, Springer's Hill, Straffordville, Vienna and Wadger.
+The municipality comprises the communities of Corinth, Eden, Froggetts Corners, North Hall, Port Burwell, Richmond, Springer's Hill, Straffordville, and Vienna.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Bayham had a population of 7096 living in 2264 of its 2435 total private dwellings, a change of from its 2016 population of 7396.
 With a land area of 244.6 km2, it had a population density of in 2021.